dulouie/mushroom_mppt_doc/hardware/currentmeasurement.md

 ---
-title: Currentmeasurement
+title: Current measurement
 layout: post
 nav_order: 7
 parent: Hardware implementation
 ---

-# Currentmeasurement {#kap:strommessung}
+# Current measurement {#kap:strommessung}

 For the measurement of the current, a different method is required than for the voltage measurement.
 The current can only ever be measured indirectly, either via a voltage drop across a shunt resistor and Ohm's law $I=V_{shunt}/R_{shunt}$ or via the generated magnetic field of a current-carrying conductor.
 In this paper, the latter will be demonstrated by the implementation of a Hall-effect sensor chip.
 The TMCS1108 chip from Texas Instruments is chosen because it meets the following requirements:

 -   voltage range $\pm100V > 50V$ of the solar module optimizer.